Johns Hopkins UniversityEst. 1876

 How we determine your costs

-If your family’s assets (cash, savings, investments, real estate, etc.) are significantly higher than what’s typical for your income level, that may affect your final financial aid offer.
+If your family’s assets are significantly higher than typical for your income level, it may impact your financial aid offer.

 Get a personalized estimate